babyfish-ct/kimmer/doc/get-started.md

 ## 4. Execute ksp to generate mutable data model
 ![image](./ksp.jpeg)

-Then you will see an new file "ModelDraft.kt" is generated under "build/generated/ksp/main/kotlin", this is mutable data model.
+Then you will see a new file "ModelDraft.kt" is generated under "build/generated/ksp/main/kotlin", this is mutable data model.

 ## 5. Add generated source code
 Append this section to build.gradle.kts